 Your Plan Options Will Change

-Your plan options as a Medicare enrollee are based on your Medicare status and the location of your permanent residence.
+After you submit proof of Medicare enrollment to STRS Ohio, your STRS Ohio plan options will change.
 Plans for Medicare enrollees include the Aetna Medicare Plan, the Medical Mutual Basic Plan or a regional plan if available in your area.

 Selecting Your Plan as a Medicare Enrollee